Picture of Twan Dollevoet Welcome to the homepage of Twan Dollevoet

 Together with Rowan Hoogervorst and Dennis Huisman, I have worked on rolling stock rescheduling.
 First, we have incorporated delays and added rescheduling flexibility into existing approaches.
 Second, we have developed a heuristic for rolling stock rescheduling.
 Finally, we have integrated the scheduling of shunting drivers into rolling stock rescheduling.
 Rowan defended his Ph.D. thesis on October 14, 2021.
 His thesis can be downloaded here.
 Rowan is now a post-doc at DTU, Copenhagen.

 Together with Thomas Breugem and Dennis Huisman, I have worked on railway crew planning.
 In particular, we have incorporated fairness aspects in the traditional crew rostering approaches.
 Thomas has defended his Ph.D. thesis on January 24, 2020.
 His thesis can be downloaded here.
 After obtaining his PhD, Thomas first moved to INSEAD, France.
-Currently, he is an Assistant Professor at Tilburg University.
+Currently, he is an Associate Professor at Tilburg University.

 Shyam Sundar (DTU Denmark) has visitied Erasmus University Rotterdam during the Spring and Summer of 2019.
 Together with Shyam, Dennis Huisman, Richard Lusby, Jesper Larsen, and Morten Riis, we have developed an ALNS algorithm for the problem of simultaneously scheduling electrical buses and drivers.
 Integrating the electrical vehicle and crew scheduling leads to significant improvements with respect to a sequential approach.
 Our work is published in Computers & Operations Research and can be found here.